Clinical Psychopharmacology Made Ridiculously Simple (8th Edition)

 This course is based on a book and a post test.
 When you're ready, purchase the test by clicking the "Add To Cart" button.
 This will let you take the test and receive your certificate for CE credits.

-- Explain the different types of anxiety and its treatment.
+- Explain the diagnosis of a bipolar disorder and its treatment.

 - General Principles